sermons/wonders/slides/slides.md

 V1 C1 V2 C2 V3 **C3** <br/>
 Before the Throne of God Above
 </div>

 ---
+# Prayer

+---
+# Worship in Giving

+---
 Take my life and let it be <br>